-- (a) The advances to employees are unsecured, interest-free and are repayable between 12 and 36 months (2014 12 and 48 months). - (b) In the previous financial year, accrued income of the Group represented the charter hire of vessels income receivable from the charterers computed at the contracted daily rate. - (c) Other receivables that are individually determined to be impaired relate to a downpayment made to Hui Neng Mechanical & Electrical Engineering Co. ("Hui Neng") as disclosed in Note 40 to the financial statements.
+(a) The advances to employees are unsecured, interest-free and are repayable between 12 and 24 months (2015 - 12 and 36 months).

+(b) In the previous financial year, other receivables that were individually determined to be impaired were related to a downpayment made to Hui Neng Mechanical & Electrical Engineering Co. ("Hui Neng") as disclosed in Note 40 to the financial statements.